SEMICeu/DCAT-AP/releases/2.1.1/usageguide-identifiers.md

 ```

-The aggregated catalogue Aggr: `ex:cataggr` created from combining source 1 and source 2 will result in the following
+The aggregated catalogue Aggr: `ex:cataggr` created from combining (by RDF concatination) source 1 and source 2 will result in the following
 ```
 ex:cataggr a dcat:Catalog.
 ex:cataggr dcat:dataset